 ENGINEERING HALL.
 Erected: East wing, 1909; main portion, 1920.
 Cost, \$270,000.
-Dimensions: Main portion, $60 \times 236$ ; east wing, $113 \times 200$ feet.
+Dimensions: Main portion, 60×236 ; east wing, 113×200 feet.
 Three stories in height, but much of the east wing built on the gallery plan rather than by complete floor separation into different stories.
 This building contains the general offices and library of the Division of Engineering, and the offices, drafting rooms and laboratories of the Departments of Agricultural Engineering, Applied Mechanics, Architecture, Civil Engineering, Machine Design, Mathematics, and Mechanical Engineering.
 The engines, turbines, generators and boilers that furnish heat, light and power for the College are also installed in this building.
+Value of equipment, \$248,772.

 ENGINEERING SHOPS.
-These consist of several connected structures, erected 1875, 1890, 1900 and 1905.
+These consist of several connected structures, erected at different times.
 The original building, now used as the woodworking shop, was erected in 1875; a series of additions having later been successively made, the present group is the result.
 Cost of the group, \$35,000.
 A portion of the building is two stories high.
 On the upper floor, which has a floor area of 9,260 square feet, are the classrooms, drafting rooms, pattern storage room and offices of the Departments of Machine Design and Shop Practice.
-The woodworking shop ( $35 \times 219$ feet) is equipped with bench tools and woodworking machinery.
+The woodworking shop (35×219 feet) is equipped with bench tools and woodworking machinery.
 Adjoining is the machine shop, amply equipped with modern machine tools.
-The blacksmith shop ( $50 \times 100$ feet) ontains 48 forges of modern type, connected with power blast and down-draft exhaust.
-The iron foundry ( $27 \times 100$ feet) and brass foundry ( $24 \times 34$ feet) are well supplied with the necessary equipment.
+The blacksmith shop (50×100 feet) contains 48 forges of modern type, connected with power blast and down-draft exhaust.
+The iron foundry (27×100 feet) and brass foundry (24×34 feet) are well supplied with the necessary equipment.
 The wash and locker room contains 250 steel lockers.
-A general supply room ( $22 \times 24$ feet) is conveniently located for storing small supplies.
+A general supply room (22×24 feet) is conveniently located for storing small supplies.
 One room is fitted up as model farm shop and is used in the training of teachers for rural communities in accordance with the Smith-Hughes requirements.
+Value of equipment, \$51,910.

 FAIRCHILD HALL.
-Erected, 1894; enlarged, 1903; cost, \$67,750; dimensions, 100 x 140 feet; two stories, basement, and attic.
+Erected, 1894; enlarged, 1903; cost, \$77,750; dimensions, 100×140 feet; two stories, basement, and attic.
 On the first floor are the College Library and reading rooms, a newspaper reading room, offices of the Librarian and his assistants, and the general museum.
 On the second floor are the offices, classrooms and laboratories of the Departments of Zoölogy, Entomology, and History and Civics.
 The museums of natural history are placed here also.
-The basement is occupied largely by library reference rooms.
+The basement is occupied largely by recitation rooms and offices of the Department of History and Civics.
+Value of equipment: Library, \$258,769; other departments, \$20,055.

 FARM BARN.
-Erected, 1913; cost, \$25,000; dimensions, 80 x 160 feet; two stories and basement.
+Erected, 1913; cost, \$25,000; dimensions, 80×160 feet; two stories and basement.
 Consists of three sections, arranged like the letter H, and a glazed tile silo of 200 tons capacity.
-The west wing contains nine box stalls and twenty-six single stalls, equipped with sanitary feed managers and racks, and is designed especially for the housing of horses.
+The west wing contains nine box stalls and twenty-six single stalls, equipped with sanitary feed mangers and racks, and is designed especially for the housing of horses.
 The east wing contains twelve box stalls and thirty single stalls for the breeding cattle and the show herd.
 The central section has an office, feed rooms, a washing floor, and a basement containing the engine room.
 The loft, to which a driveway leads, has storage space for ten carloads of grain and 100 tons of hay and straw and contains the grinding apparatus.
-The barn is used by the Department of Animal Husbandry.
+This barn is used by the Department of Animal Husbandry.
+Value of equipment, \$1,300.